phishdetect/phishdetect/README.md

 Once the compilation is completed, you will find the command-line interface in the `build/` folder.

-Launch `phishdetect-cli -h` to view the help message:
+Launch `phishdetect -h` to view the help message:

-    Usage of phishdetect-cli:
+    Usage of phishdetect:
           --api-version string    Specify which Docker API version to use (default "1.37") --brands string         Specify a folder containing YAML files with Brand specifications --container string      Specify a name for a docker image to use (default "phishdetect/phishdetect")